nd-0r/CodingPractice/README.md

 # CodingPractice

-This is just my repository of practice problems that I will do, am doing, or have done.
+This is just my repository of practice problems.
+Fun stuff :)